This post contains affiliate links where I can earn a small commission.

 Safety is such a broad topic because there’s so much that can happen in the kitchen.
 Today I’m going to give you some tips on keeping your child safe in the kitchen — knife addition!

 If you want to learn more on how to keep your child safe in the kitchen check out the More Momma Kids Cooking School.
-In this school we cover EVERYTHING you need to know about keeping your kids safe in the kitchen along with sweet and savory online cooking classes every month.
+In this school we cover EVERYTHING you need to know about keeping your kids safe in the kitchen, STEM cooking experiments and sweet and savory online cooking classes every month.

 Knife Safety 101:

 Follow these basic knife safety tips and then the steps to create a workable station at home that is safe and fun for kids!

 - The sharper the knife, the better.
 This applies for older kids using a small pairing knife or a chef knife.
 Sharp knives need less force to cut than dull knives.
 This results in less damage to the food.
 Also, a dull knife slows you down, while a sharp knife makes the work easier.
 Need a knife sharpener?
 This is my favorite.

 - Always hold knives down.
 Just like with scissors, don’t run with a knife, and always point the knife with the blade towards the ground.
 In case of any accidents, a knife wound to the foot or floor will be less detrimental than one in another part of your body.